 /* That's all, stop editing!
 Happy blogging. */

-Once you're finshed be sure to turn WP_DEBUG off by setting it to false.
-While it's on it will display any site errors no matter the severity.
-For this reason you should never have it set to true on a production site unless you're currently troubleshooting it.
+Once you're finished, be sure to turn WP_DEBUG off by setting it to false.
+While it's on, it will display any site errors no matter the severity.
+For this reason, you should never have it set to true on a production site unless you're currently troubleshooting it.

 The next possible cause is a plugin creating some havoc or otherwise not playing well with others.
 The fastest way to get through the resolution is to access your site and disable all of your plugins.
 There are a few different ways that this can be done and you can find instructions for that here.

-If we're continuing down the line, then you should try replacing your current theme with a default twenty seventeen theme.
+If we're continuing down the line, then you should try replacing your current theme with one of the default themes like Twenty Seventeen.
 There is a detailed article here on resetting your theme to the default.